bcbi/ExtensibleUnions.jl/README.md

 julia> describe(WaterTender{Int}(3,4))
 "I don't know anything about this object"

-julia> describe(x::RedColorTrait) = "The color of this object is red" describe (generic function with 2 methods)
+julia> @extensible describe(x::RedColorTrait) = "The color of this object is red" with RedColorTrait describe (generic function with 2 methods)

-julia> extensiblefunction!(describe, RedColorTrait)
-describe (generic function with 2 methods)

-julia> describe(x::BlueColorTrait) = "The color of this object is blue" describe (generic function with 3 methods)
+julia> @extensible describe(x::BlueColorTrait) = "The color of this object is blue" with BlueColorTrait describe (generic function with 3 methods)

-julia> extensiblefunction!(describe, BlueColorTrait)
-describe (generic function with 3 methods)

 julia> methods(describe)